cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 04 Nov 2019 09:00:00 +0000

-### 166: Escape from Physical Pain: An Interview with Dr. David Hanscom
+## 166: Escape from Physical Pain: An Interview with Dr. David Hanscom

 [rss](http://feelinggood.libsyn.com/166-escape-from-physical-pain-an-interview-with-dr-david-hanscom)

 In today's podcast, David and Rhonda interview Dr. David Hanscom, a renowned and controversial spine surgeon who gave up a large and lucrative surgical practice in favor of helping and educating people struggling with back pain, directing them on the path to recovery **without** surgery or drugs.
-Dr. Hanscom describes his personal journey and recovery from panic, pain, and other disabling somatic symptoms when he read Dr. Burns' book, <a href="https://amzn.to/2z7FZPS">Feeling Good: The New Mood Therapy</a>, and began doing the written triple column technique to challenge his own negative thoughts and overcome his own feelings of depression, panic, hopelessness, and anger.
+Dr. Hanscom describes his personal journey and recovery from panic, pain, and other disabling somatic symptoms when he read Dr. Burns' book, [Feeling Good: The New Mood Therapy](https://amzn.to/2z7FZPS), and began doing the written triple column technique to challenge his own negative thoughts and overcome his own feelings of depression, panic, hopelessness, and anger.
 He also began to study alarming research reports indicating that many of the surgical procedures were no more effective than placebos; and even worse, he could see that back surgery often had damaging and even disabling and horrific effects on patients.
 And he also discovered that most of the patients seeking surgery for back pain could be helped simply through talk therapy and support, by focusing on the problems in their lives, rather than simply focusing on pain and pills.
 Dr. Burns supports Dr. Hanscom's premise, that even physical pain can have powerful psychological causes and cures.
 Dr. Burns briefly summarizes his own research on hospitalized inpatients with significant emotional problems as well as chronic pain.
 He wanted to answer the question of why physical pain and negative feelings so often go hand-in-hand.

 To find out, he studied changes in negative feelings, like depression, anxiety and anger, as well as the intensity of pain, in more than 100 patients attending a 90 minute cognitive therapy group.
 He saw that there were often massive shifts in negative feelings, like depression, anxiety, and anger, as well as the severity of physical pain, during the groups.

 He analyzed the data with sophisticated statistical modeling techniques to evaluate two competing theories about why pain and negative feelings go hand-in-hand.

 * Physical pain could cause negative feelings, like depression, anxiety and anger.
 This seems plausible, since physical pain is so debilitating, and just plain awful.
 * Negative feelings could have a causal effect on physical pain.